 Texas Speech Pathology State License Guide

-Applicants can seek a speech pathology license in the state of Texas so they can assist individuals with speech, language, and even swallowing disorders.
-Upon completing their degree and its requirements, applicants can seek employment in Texas where a 27% increase in demand for audiologists is expected through 2026.1
+Applicants can seek a speech pathology license in Texas to assist individuals with speech, language, and swallowing disorders.
+Upon completing their degree and its requirements, applicants can seek employment in Texas, where a 9% increase in demand for audiologists is expected through 2034.

 Summary of Texas Speech Pathology State License Requirements